khalednaz/gmail-report/README.md

-# Brixeon Outlook Report Phishing Add-in
+# Brixeon Gmail Report Phishing Add-in

-This document explains how the Brixeon Outlook Report Phishing add-in integrates with the phishing system, how users report emails, how email templates must be configured, and how the add-in is deployed organization-wide in Microsoft 365 (**1.
+This document explains how the Brixeon Gmail Report Phishing add-in integrates with the phishing system, how users report emails, how email templates must be configured, and how the add-in is deployed organization-wide in Google Workplace (**1.
 Logic**, **2.
 Usage**, **3.
 Email Template Requirements**, **4.
-Microsoft 365 Deployment**)
+Google Workplace Deployment**)

 ## 1. How the logic works with the phishing system

 ### Flow

-1. A user opens an email in Outlook (Web or Desktop).
+1. A user opens an email in Gmail.
-2. The user clicks **Report Phishing** from the Brixeon Outlook add-in.
+2. The user clicks **Report Phishing** from the Brixeon Gmail add-in.
 3. The add-in scans the email body and extracts a reporting URL:
  ```js
 /report?rid=<RID>